GatorAIM/AKI-1_Subphenotyping/README.md

-# Project Description:
+# Project Description
 Acute Kidney Injury (AKI) can harm multiple organ systems, including the heart, brain, and the immune system.
 Stage 1 AKI (AKI-1), though mild in presentation, represents a critical subset of AKI patients with distinct outcomes, warranting further investigation into its subphenotypes.
 In this study, we conducted a clustering analysis on 7-day serum creatinine (SCr) trajectories of AKI-1 patients from eight academic hospitals, revealing three distinct subphenotypes.
 This repository contains all the code used for analysis.
 All patient privacy and hospital-related information has been masked.
 ![image](https://github.com/user-attachments/assets/e4082109-2a24-488f-9039-bb9bab2f7535)

-# Requirements:
+# Requirements
 collections
 lifelines
 matplotlib